Springtails are fast becoming a terrarium mainstay for their bioactive abilities.

 But if we look a little closer, they’re not so much eating the organic material itself – they’re eating what’s growing on it!

-Springtails like to eat the mold, mildew, and bacteria that grow on decomposing materials (source).
+Springtails like to eat the mold, mildew, and bacteria that grow on decomposing materials.1

-That’s what makes springtails such an effective bioactive cleaner in a terrarium, as their primary food is precisely what we want to keep at bay.
+That’s what makes terrarium springtails such an effective bioactive solution, as their primary food is precisely what we want to keep at bay.

 This little crew will happily go to work cleaning up all of your surfaces.

 As long as you have a steady supply of decomposing organic materials, your springtails will be happy.
-You can facilitate this by adding bioactive materials like leaf litter and softwoods like cork bark.
+You can facilitate this by adding bioactive materials like leaf litter and softwoods like cholla wood (and to a lesser extent, cork bark).

-Though in a terrarium, springtails may need a little food booster in the early stages of a fresh terrarium.
-As (hopefully) nothing should be breaking down just yet.
+In a terrarium, springtails may need a little food booster in the early stages of a fresh terrarium, as (hopefully) nothing should be breaking down just yet.

 So next, we’ll cover how to optimize their food for best results.